22 April 2022

-With a lot of us working from home these days, and now winter is coming, it might start to get pricey if we aren’t careful.
+With a lot of us working from home these days, and winter on it's way, it might start to get pricey if we aren't careful.

 Keep your hands away from the thermostat for now, and have a look at Swale Heating’s top tips for keeping warm this “work from home winter” season.

 Tip 1 - ‘Wrap up warm’ just like mum used to say - it would probably be best you wear cosy jumpers and thermals if need be.
 Remember you lose the most heat from your hands and your head so, if you are really feeling the chill, then pop on a woolly hat and some funky fingerless gloves.

 Tip 2 - Be tactical with timings - if you feel the need to put the heating on and the jumpers just aren’t cutting it, try putting it on for just half an hour before you start work, which will take the chill out of the air without breaking the bank.